 Points of Light is planned by volunteers and local nonprofits donating staff time.
 Our planning committee is completely open to the community and we’re always looking for feedback.
 We also rely on donations to keep the event entirely free.
 Please consider donating.

 Points of Light has sponsorship packages at multiple levels for corporations, foundations, and individuals!
 We also are always looking for community partners.
-Want to see your logo here for 2023’s event, along with lanterns for a decoration party and more?
-Please email hello@pointsoflightlowell.com!
+Want to see your logo here for 2025’s event, lanterns for a decoration party, and more?
+Check out our sponsor slide deck and sponsor card and email hello@pointsoflightlowell.com with any questions!

 Planning Partners